photobooth-app/photobooth-docs/docs/setup/configuration/qrshareservice.md

 - the photobooth uploads the requested file
 - once upload is finished, the image is displayed to the user

-### Setup
+### Setup (Method A)

 - [download dl.php](https://github.com/photobooth-app/photobooth-app/blob/main/extras/shareservice/dl.php)
 - edit the config variables on top of dl.php. see the comments in dl.php for reference.
 - place the edited dl.php on a public server, for example your shared hoster.
 The server must be available to the photobooth and the users downloading photos later.
+- Enable the qr share service in the admin config
-- Pair the dl.php script with photobooth app by configuring the shareservice settings in photobooth admin config, tab common:
+- Pair the dl.php script with photobooth app by configuring the qr shareservice settings in photobooth admin config, tab common:
     - set shareservice_apikey to same value as in dl.php
     - set shareservice_url to the public URL pointing to the dl.php script.
     - choose whether to download the original file or the full processed version.